ashit1247/TODO-s-List-Website/README.md

-# TODO_list_webDev
+# TODO-s-List-Website
-This project contained two input label for title and description along with add to list button and clear list.
-The input get stored in localstorage.
-Add to list button fetching data and showing in list format.
-Clear list will delete all the content.
-Before doing so it will pop up an alert for comfirmation.
-In list there is one action button called delete to delete selected item from list and finally update the list.
+1. Build a website to taking input from the user and show it to it user in table format.
+2. In the webpage, defined a form element taking input from the user and storing data in local storage.
+3. Used javascript methods to fetch data from local storage and populated on the table which the user can see on the webpage.
+4. Table data contain one action button called 'delete', which deletes an item from the table and updates it.
+5. Webpage contains two buttons named 'Add to list' and 'Clear list' for adding items to the table and delete items from the list respectively.